This article was originally published on 1st June 2020 and was updated on 16th February 2022.

 3. Write Down What Happened

-Write down everything you can remember from the accident, as soon as possible.
-If there were no witnesses, you will have to rely on your own memory for much of the testimony, so it’s worth noting down your memories while they are fresh.
-A personal injury claim relies on various pieces of evidence, from witness statements to CCTV footage.
+If there were no witnesses, you will have to rely on your own memory for much of the testimony, so it’s worth noting down your recollections while they are fresh.
+A personal injury claim relies on gathering evidence from witness statements to CCTV footage.
 Taking handwritten notes has been shown to improve memory, so you’re more likely to remember the details of the accident if you write notes just after the event.

 When you call Mooneerams, you will speak to a solicitor or another experienced member of our team, instead of someone at the impersonal call centre of a Claims Management Company.